 All dental journeys start with thorough examination and correct diagnosis.
-At TLC Dentistry, we offer new patient special, which is no out of pocket expense 1 hour comprehensive dental examination with all the x-rays for private health insurance members and for non-private dental health fund members, that will be only $99.
+At TLC Dentistry, we offer a new patient checkup special, which is 1 hour comprehensive dental examination with all x-rays, photos and a personalised treatment plan tailored to suit your needs.
+Call us today for more information 07 5448 8628.

 During your first appointment, we will spend an hour together, sometimes longer, learning about the condition of your mouth.
 We’ll have a chat about what you want for your teeth.
 Then, we will have a look at the condition of your mouth, teeth and gums, take some x-rays and pictures.

 Once we’ve gathered all information, we will give you a full update on how your teeth are doing, along with clear, no mucking-around recommendations for treatment and an exact costing.
 We would only advise for you the treatment that we would choose for ourselves and our family.
 Where you go from there is entirely up to you and you will not get any pressure from us.

 At TLC Dentistry, we understand and respect that everyone comes from a different financial situation, so we will offer various solutions to suit your dental budget.
 There is also the option of taking up an interest free payment plan to help you get the treatment you need.

 We see a lot of adult patients who dread coming to us because of bad childhood experiences.
 Those terrible memories are etched in the brain and won’t go away, even with age.
 That’s why we try to make your children’s visit as fun as possible, so that they won’t have the same fear and will grow up with good dental habits.

 We encourage you to bring your little ones along with you to your checkup visit, so that they can warm up to us and the environment.
 Gradually, they can progress to a ride in the chair and a checkup.
 When all they could notice is the cartoons on the ceiling TV, we can check and make sure their teeth and gums are healthy, and their bite is coming along nicely.